-In December 2010, the Compensation Committee, based on the recommendation of W.T.
-Haigh's market review for executives, increased the target option grants to 163% for Vice Presidents, 194% for Senior Vice Presidents, and 420% for the Chief Executive Officer, which were applied in February 2011 when the Compensation Committee authorized the grant of annual stock option awards based on a multiple of base salary and an evaluation of 2010 individual performance, including individual contribution to the achievement of specific corporate goals, which were granted on March 1, 2011 and were consistent with these target amounts.
-In November 2011, the Compensation Committee, based on the recommendation of W.T.
-Haigh's market review for executives, increased the target option grants to 184% for Vice Presidents, 204% for Senior Vice Presidents, and 430% for the Chief Executive Officer.
-On March 6, 2012, the Compensation Committee granted annual stock option awards for 2011 performance, which are further described below under the heading "Post-2011 Compensation Actions."
+In December 2012, the Compensation Committee, based on the recommendation of W.T.
+Haigh's market review for executives, changed the target option grants to 191% for Vice Presidents, 241% for Senior Vice Presidents, and 400% for the Chief Executive Officer.
+In March 2013, the Compensation Committee authorized the grant of annual stock option awards for 2012 performance, which took into account these target amounts, based on a multiple of base salary and an evaluation of 2012 individual performance, including individual contribution to the achievement of specific corporate goals, as further described below under the heading "Post-2012 Compensation Actions."

-Other Compensation
+Other Compensation Components

+Benefits.
 We maintain broad-based benefits that are provided to all employees, including health insurance, life and disability insurance, dental insurance, and a 401(k) plan with a matching company contribution.
+Our named executive officers participate in the benefits programs generally on the same basis as all employees.

-In particular circumstances, we also utilize cash signing bonuses when certain executives and senior nonexecutives join us.
+New Hire Sign-On Bonuses.
+In particular circumstances, we also utilize cash signing bonuses when certain executives and senior non-executives join us.
 Such cash signing bonuses are typically repayable in full to the company if the employee recipient voluntarily terminates employment with us prior to the first anniversary of the date of hire.
-Whether a signing bonuse is paid and the amount thereof is determined on a case-by-case basis under the specific hiring circumstances.
+Whether a signing bonus is paid and the amount thereof is determined on a case-by-case basis under the specific hiring circumstances.
 For example, we will consider paying signing bonuses to compensate for amounts forfeited by an executive upon terminating prior employment, to assist with relocation expenses, and/or to create additional incentive for an executive to join our company in a position where there is high market demand.

-We also provide our Chief Executive Officer with approximately \$3,000 per month for an apartment he leases in Massachusetts and reimburse him for commuting costs for travel from his residence in New York to our offices in Lexington, Massachusetts.
+Perquisites.
+We provide our Chief Executive Officer with approximately \$3,000 per month for an apartment he leases in Massachusetts, reimburse him for commuting costs for travel from his residence in New York to our offices in Lexington, Massachusetts and provide tax gross-up payments for these amounts.
 Our Board of Directors and Compensation Committee believe that these payments facilitate the Chief Executive Officer's travel between Massachusetts and New York, where our Chief Executive Officer is required to conduct significant business activities on behalf of the company.
+We do not provide perquisites to any other named executive officers.